pasqal-io/pqhack2025/docs/index.md

 layout: default
 ---

-PQHack is an hackathon aimed at the quantum computing student community in Portugal.
-Whether you are already studying quantum physics or a coding enthusiast curious about quantum computers, it is a unique event to learn about the exciting possibilities offered by the quantum world!
+PQHack is an hackathon aimed at the quantum computing community in Portugal.
+Whether you are a quantum physics student or a coding enthusiast curious about quantum computers, it is a unique event to learn about the exciting possibilities offered by the quantum world!

 The 2025 edition will be an in-person event on the **8th and 9th of February**, hosted by the **<a href="https://www.up.pt/portal/en/" target="_blank">University of Porto</a>**